MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 ```

 > [!NOTE]
-> All methods with the same name must have differing *arity*.
-The Windows Runtime doesn't support overloading by the same arity but with differing parameter types.
+> All methods with the same name should have differing *arity*.
+That's because weakly-typed programming languages don't support overloading by type.

 ##### Parameters
 *Parameters* are used to pass values, or variable references, to a method.
 A *parameter* describes a range of allowable values, and a name.
 An *argument* is an actual value passed in practice where a parameter is expected.